isabelbaez/B-Max/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is B-Max, a symptom and vitals monitoring web application.
-Its frontend is built using React (with ) and its backend is built in Django.
+Its frontend is built using React and its backend is built in Django.

 ## Backend Scripts

 For the backend, ensure you have some version of Python installed.

-*(**Note:** Multiple versions may work, but in the case you encounter unforeseen errors, we found our system to work best with Python 3.11.5)*
+*(**Note:** Multiple versions may work, but in the case you encounter unforeseen errors, we found our system to work best with **Python 3.11.5**)*

-Additionally, ensure you have `ffmpeg` (a video processing software) installed in your system.
+Additionally, ensure you have ffmpeg (a video processing software) installed in your system.
 It can be installed in macOS using Homebrew:

 ```
 brew install ffmpeg